pandas-dev/pandas/doc/source/development/contributing_codebase.rst

 Using `pytest-xdist <https://pypi.org/project/pytest-xdist>`_, which is included in our 'pandas-dev' environment, one can speed up local testing on multicore machines.
-The -n flag then can be specified when running pytest to parallelize a test run across the number of specified cores or auto to utilize all the available cores on your machine.
+The ``-n`` number flag then can be specified when running pytest to parallelize a test run across the number of specified cores or auto to utilize all the available cores on your machine.

 .. code-block:: bash